Munster2020/HDIP_CSDA_PROJECT/README.md

 ### Python Code
 ### 1. Import modules
-The first section of my code imports modules required for the project.
+The first section of my code imports the modules I required for the project.
 [Matplotlib](https://matplotlib.org/) is a library for creating static, animated or interactive visualisations while the [Pandas](https://pandas.pydata.org/) library provides ease of use data structures and analysis tools.
 [Seaborn](http://seaborn.pydata.org/) is a Python data visualization library which I used for creating statistical graphs.
 The [Sys](https://www.python-course.eu/sys_module.php) module provides a number of functions and variables that can be used to manipulate different parts of the Python runtime environment.
 I used it in this program to output to a .txt file.